Three Traps That Can Derail Technology Scouting Efforts

 Unrealistic Expectations.
 Searching for “plug ‘n play” solutions, which in many cases do not exist, can lead to disappointing results.
 A pragmatic understanding of the adaptation requirements and associated time horizons is essential for effective scouting.
 In addition, sometimes companies define search outcomes in terms of potential development partners.
 Instead, the identification of partners should more logically come toward the end of a scouting program, once candidate technologies have been selected.
 Only then will it be clear as to what type of partners to search for (academic research, equipment companies, materials providers, SME’s, CRO’s, etc).

 Inability to Interpret Results.
 Too much information and not enough insight leaves companies stuck on where to go next.
 It is essential to develop evaluation criteria that are linked both to performance parameters and the adaptation requirements needed for adoption.
 Technologies cannot be considered in isolation.
-This requires a realistic (and creative) view on how the technology will manifest in a product and the problems that must be overcome to adopt it into the target system.
+This requires a realistic (and creative) view of how the technology will manifest in a product and the problems that must be overcome to adopt it into the target system.

 Gen5 adheres to three guiding principles to help clients avoid the traps that can derail effective technology scouting efforts.